888Lucy888/Q-Learning/README.md

 The training process involves running multiple episodes where the agents interact with the environment and update their Q-tables based on the rewards received.

-### **Jerry's Training Process**
+### Jerry's Training Process

-   1. **Initialization**: Tomry starts at a predefined position, and the Q-table is initialized with zeros.
+1. **Initialization**: Jerry starts at a predefined position, and the Q-table is initialized with zeros.
-   2. **Action Selection**: Terry selects an action based on the epsilon-greedy policy.
+2. **Action Selection**: Jerry selects an action based on the epsilon-greedy policy.
-   3. **State Transition**: Terry moves to the new state based on the selected action.
+3. **State Transition**: Jerry moves to the new state based on the selected action.
 4. **Reward Calculation**: Jerry receives a reward based on the new state.
 5. **Q-table Update**: The Q-table is updated using the Bellman equation.
 6. **Epsilon Decay**: The exploration rate is decayed over episodes to reduce exploration over time.

 ### Tom's Training

 1. **Initialization**: Tom starts at a predefined position, and the Q-table is initialized with zeros.